 3. Pricing, Billing, Cancellation, and Refunds

-Certain aspects of the Service may be provided for a fee.
+Certain aspects of the Service (e.g. the blogger directory service) may be provided for a fee.
 If You elect to use paid aspects of the Service, You agree to the pricing and payment terms below.
 The Shelf may add new services for additional fees, or amend fees and charges for existing services, at any time in its sole discretion.
 Any pricing changes or new payment terms shall become effective in the billing cycle following notice of such change to You as provided in these Terms of Service.

 The Shelf accepts credit cards and will automatically charge Your credit card monthly or each time You purchase a paid service, depending upon which payment option You select.
 If any fee is not paid in a timely manner, or The Shelf is unable to process Your transaction using the credit card information provided, The Shelf reserves the right to suspend or revoke access to Your account.
 All fees and charges are nonrefundable and there are no refunds or credits for partially used periods of time.